 During the 1960s, the college experienced a period of rapid growth resulting in the construction of several new halls.
 In 1966, the name was changed again to the Wisconsin State University-Platteville.
 The university and all other public institutions of higher education in Wisconsin merged in 1971 to form the UW System, governed by a single Board of Regents.
 As a result of the merger, the university experienced its most recent name change to the University of Wisconsin-Platteville.

 UW-Platteville is the fastest-growing university in the UW System.
 From 2004 to 2013, total enrollment experienced a record increase of nearly 40 percent, from 6,192 to 8,662 students.
 Today, enrollment growth is still strong, with 8,901 undergraduate and graduate students.
-The university offers 42 majors and 71 majors in three colleges: Business, Industry, Life Science and Agriculture (BILSA), Engineering, Mathematics and Science (EMS), and Liberal Arts and Education (LAE).
+The university offers 42 majors and 71 minors in three colleges: Business, Industry, Life Science and Agriculture (BILSA), Engineering, Mathematics and Science (EMS), and Liberal Arts and Education (LAE).

 UW-Platteville encompasses 821 aces, including a 400-acre education and research farm, 20 academic and student services buildings and 13 residence halls.

 With Rountree Commons opening in 2012 and Bridgeway Commons in 2013, residence hall capacity is now over 3,700, giving all first- and second-year students the opportunity to live on campus and take advantage of the more than 200 clubs and organizations.

 - Founded: 1866